matter-labs/zksync-web-era-docs/docs/dev/building-on-zksync/contracts/differences-with-ethereum.md

 ### Non-standard `CREATE`/`CREATE2` behaviour

-On Ethereum, both `CREATE` and `CREATE2` accept the `initCode` of the contract with constructor parameters concatenated to it as its input.
-On zkSync, contract deployment is done via hashes, i.e. the operator receives the bytecodes themselves in the `factoryDeps` fields of the EIP712 transactions & the actual deployment is done by providing the contract’s hash to the `ContractDeployer` system contract.
+In Ethereum, the `initCode` of a contract with concatenated constructor parameters serves as the input for both `CREATE` and `CREATE2`.
+ In contrast, on the zkSync Era, contract deployment occurs through the use of hashes.
+The operator receives the bytecodes in the `factoryDeps` fields of the EIP712 transactions while the actual [deployment](./contract-deployment.md#format-of-bytecode-hash) process involves providing the contract's hash to the `ContractDeployer` system contract.

-With this in mind, the compiler interprets the arguments of `create` as slightly unfilled arguments calldata to the `ContractDeployer` (the rest is filled with the compiler internally).
-For this to work the `datasize`/ `dataoffset` Yul instructions were adapted to return a constant size and the bytecode hash instead of bytecode.
-This means that in order for `create`/`create2` to work, the compiler needs to know the bytecode of the deployed contract beforehand.
+Keeping this in mind, the compiler interprets the arguments of `create` as slightly unfilled arguments calldata to the `ContractDeployer`.
+The remaining arguments are filled by the compiler itself.
+To enable this, the Yul instructions `datasize` and `dataoffset` were adapted to return a constant size and bytecode hash rather than bytecode.
+Therefore, for the `create`/`create2` to work, the compiler needs to know the bytecode of the deployed contract beforehand.

 ```solidity